Luís Paulo Fernandes

 Luís Paulo Pereira Fernandes (born 28 October 1976) is a Portuguese politician serving as a member of the Assembly of the Republic since 2024.
 He has served as leader of Chega in the Leiria District since 2019.

+He was the head of the Chega party list in the 2019 legislative elections, and ranked second on the list in both 2022 and 2024, running behind Gabriel Mithá Ribeiro.
+He was only elected to parliament in the latter election.